puppetlabs/puppet-docs/source/puppet/3.6/reference/modules_publishing.markdown

 * `<=1.2.3` --- Less than or equal to a specific version.
 * `>=1.0.0 <2.0.0` --- Range of versions; both conditions must be satisfied.
 (This example would match 1.0.1 but not 2.0.1)
 * `1.x` --- A semantic major version.
 (This example would match 1.0.1 but not 2.0.1, and is shorthand for `>=1.0.0 <2.0.0`.)
-* `1.2.x` --- A semantic major & minor version.
+* `1.2.x` --- A semantic major and minor version.
 (This example would match 1.2.3 but not 1.3.0, and is shorthand for `>=1.2.0 <1.3.0`.)

-Note: You cannot mix semantic versioning shorthand (.x) with greater/less than versioning syntax.
+**Note:** You cannot mix semantic versioning shorthand (.x) with greater/less than versioning syntax.
 The following would be incorrect.

 * `>= 3.2.x`
 * `< 4.x`